Openness is a core value of the Open Philanthropy Project. We see ourselves as being open in two important ways:

 - We write more thoroughly about major decisions and grants than minor ones.

-- If we encountered an outstanding giving opportunity where the costs of transparency significantly outweighed the benefits, we would take the opportunity and refrain from discussing it.
-But because we believe the benefits of transparency are substantial, we would set the bar accordingly high.
+- If we encountered an outstanding giving opportunity where the costs of information-sharing significantly outweighed the benefits, we would take the opportunity and refrain from discussing it.
+But because we believe the benefits of information-sharing are substantial, we would set the bar accordingly high.